ibm-cloud-docs/power-iaas/backup-strategies.md

     Nginx is a mature, compact, and fast open source web server that excels at specialized tasks, including the reverse proxy server role.
 For information on setting up a Nginx reverse proxy server, see [Installing your Nginx reverse proxy](/docs/direct-link?topic=direct-link-using-ibm-cloud-direct-link-to-connect-to-ibm-cloud-object-storage#direct-link-installing-your-nginx-reverse-proxy).

-[Private Cloud]{: tag-red}: You must setup the connection from a virtual machine to Cloud Object Storage (COS) as required.
+[On-Premises]{: tag-red}: You must setup the connection from a virtual machine to Cloud Object Storage (COS) as required.

 ### Cloud Object Storage on AIX
 {: #cos-aix}